-A good entry-level creative director objective statement is:
+A good entry-level creative director objective summary is:

 Professional and dedicated Associate Creative Director with 5 years experience producing strong conceptual ideas for brand strategy and other channels.
 Proven expertise assisting on 360 degree global campaigns for international retail company.
 Seeking to leverage client approval ratings (98%) and multi-year contract renewable successes for a creative director role at Y Company.